 The cue card question in IELTS is a part of the speaking test module.
-This is generally the second of the three tasks that you have to complete while appearing for the test.
-These tests require a host of skills developed overtime to be able to tackle them effectively, the least of which include being able to think on your feet.
+This is the second of the three tasks that you have to complete while appearing for the test.
+These tests require a host of skills developed over time to be able to tackle them effectively, the least of which include being able to think on your feet.

 When you are put under the spotlight in the speaking test a host of things can come to your rescue – preparation, confidence, breathing right, checking your body language and smiling can be used as shields or weapons when needed.

-Q. Talk about a new activity that you recently discovered
+Q. Talk about a new activity that you recently discovered.
+You should say:

 So how does one prepare for something that needs to be done impromptu?
 We can give some advice that can help you shine when the spotlight turns on you.

-If you can imagine that this will be easy, then your mind is fooling you into believing that you are better than you really are.
+If you can think this will be easy, then your mind is fooling you into believing that you are better than you really are.
 Practice speaking out loud on a topic for 4 minutes with a stopwatch and you will know how difficult it really is.
-Make sure to record what you say to listen to intonation and cohesiveness later.
+Record what you say to listen to your intonation and cohesiveness later.
 If your thoughts are scattered, your flow will be broken.
-Practice making notes within a minute while training as well.

 There’s a strong reason why the IELTS is not virtual yet and the reason, the examiner will not only listen to the words you say but also gauge your comfort with the language.
 Everyone has a nervous twitch or sweaty palms or makes loud gulping sounds when nervous.
 If you are confident in your skills none of this will happen.
 You do not need to know everything but you have to be confident in whatever you do know.
 So, smile, breathe and speak like you mean it.

+Although pausing is looked at as a desirable virtue amongst the intellects, it isn’t favored much here.
 When you are given time to make notes, make them in a sequential fashion.
-Don’t randomly scribble words onto the available space.
-Once you are done preparing, you only have to refer to the piece of paper to help you flow.
-Pausing for long has led to reductions in the past.
+Once you are done writing, you only have to refer to the piece of paper to help you with the flow of your speech.
+Pausing for long has led to reductions in band in the past.

-We have already discussed about the pattern of IELTS speaking cue cards, where we will be given one topic or question on a cue card.
-And under that cue card there will be three questions that will guide and inform us on the way we should answer it properly.
+We have already discussed the pattern of IELTS speaking cue cards, where you will be given one topic or question on a cue card.
+And under that cue card there will be three or four questions that will guide and inform you on the way you should answer it.